Nicosia, Sicily

-Nicosia (/it/; Gallo-Italic of Sicily: Nẹcọscia; Nicusìa) is a comune (municipality) in the province of Enna, in the Italian region of Sicily.
-It is located at 720 metres above sea level, on a rocky massive culminating in four imposing hills.
-The origin of Nicosia is uncertain.
+Nicosia (/it/; Nicusìa; Gallo-Italic of Sicily: Nẹcọscia) is a town and comune (municipality) in the Province of Enna in the autonomous island region of Sicily in Italy.
+It has 12,382 inhabitants.

+It is located at 720 metres above sea level, on a rocky massive culminating in four imposing hills, and borders the municipalities of Calascibetta, Castel di Lucio, Cerami, Gagliano Castelferrato, Gangi, Geraci Siculo, Leonforte, Mistretta, Nissoria, and Sperlinga.
 Nicosia and Troina are the northernmost towns in the province of Enna.
 The vicinity was traditionally made up of salt mines and arable lands.

 History

 Engio, Erbita and Imachara are the three cities of antiquity with which historians have attempted to identify Nicosia, but there is no evidence that the mentioned towns are in fact Nicosia.